lindachenau/gatsbyDiGiTF/content/posts/2021-07-09-perfect-jamstack.md

 My third project was a booking website for a medical practice.
 The website has some static contents and also serves as a booking app for booking appointments on the medical SW for general practices.
 Gatsby is a perfect fit for this project.
 Amplify provided all my backend needs.
 I used Cognito for user authentication and API (GraphQL) for user's multi-patient appointment management system.
 When I finished the project, I realised that it was nearly impossible to maintain the static content defined in markdown format by the practice non-technical stuff.
 To solve this problem, I looked a few headless CMS and tried Netlify CMS and Contentful.
 I decided on Netlify CMS because it's free and simple.

 This is my journey from LAMP Stack to JAM Stack.
-On the way I found my perfect combination.
+On the way I found my perfect combination!